MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/main-menu.md

 When the Main menu is open, you can also move it wherever you want by grabbing it with your hand(s).
 You can also pivot it, if needed.

+## Understanding when to use touch vs. gaze in Dynamics 365 Guides version 7.0

+The Main menu and the submenus available from the Main menu respond to touch only.
+The Call window is also a touch-only interface.
+Authors can use touch and hand rays for certain operations when working with an instruction card.
+Operators can only use gaze and air tap, however, when working with an instruction card.

+In Dynamics 365 Guides version 7.0, use touch for any of the following actions:

+- Sign in/sign out
+- Select an instance
+- Find and open a guide
+- Start a call and work with the Call window
+- Change a setting
+- Open the demo

 ## What's next?

 [Make a call](make-call.md)